Quasinormal Modes of Charged Dilaton Black Holes in 2+1 Dimensions

 \rightline{NKU-03-SF2}

-We have studied the scalar perturbation of static charged dilaton black holes in 2+1 dimensions.
-The black hole considered here is a solution to the low-energy string theory in 2+1 dimensions.
-It is asymptotic to the anti-de Sitter space.
-The exact values of quasinormal modes for the scalar perturbations are calculated.
+In this paper, scalar perturbations of static charged dilaton black holes in 2+1 dimensions are studied.
+The black hole in tis paper is a solution to the low-energy string theory in 2+1 dimensions.
+Exact values of quasinormal modes for the scalar perturbations are calculated.
 For both the charged and uncharged cases, the quasinormal frequencies are pure-imaginary leading to purely damped modes for the perturbations.

 {\it Key words}: Static, Charged, Dilaton, Black Holes, Quasinormal modes